runletapp/website/docs/job/definition.md

 ### Description (optional)

-You can define a description for a job that will be shown in the desktop app.
+You can define a description for a job as follows:

 ```shell
 myjob: